a-bentofreire/beamtoix/docs/pages/main/faq.md

 ### Can I use LESS instead of SCSS?

 Yes, you can.
-ABeamer was mainly built to use SCSS or CSS.
+BeamToIX was mainly built to use SCSS or CSS.
 Nevertheless, it has LESS support.
-You need to modify `$abeamer` fields into `@abeamer` on `abeamer.ini` file.
+You need to modify `$beamtoix` fields into `@beamtoix` on `beamtoix.ini` file.

-### Why is abeamer.ini an .ini file and not a .scss file?
+### Why is beamtoix.ini an .ini file and not a .scss file?

-`abeamer.ini` is read both by scss compiler and ABeamer render server agent.
+`beamtoix.ini` is read both by scss compiler and BeamToIX render server agent.
 It only allows a small subset of scss specification.

-### I don't known how to program, can I use ABeamer?
+### I don't known how to program, can I use BeamToIX?

 Yes, you can.
 You can build your story just with HTML+(S)CSS+JSON without any coding.

-### ABeamer has lots of functions and constants starting with underscore.
+### BeamToIX has lots of functions and constants starting with underscore.

 All the member names starting with underscore are internal members and they can change over time.
 It's advisable to use only the public API which is stable.

-### Can I use ABeamer for real-time animations?
+### Can I use BeamToIX for real-time animations?

-Yes, you can but ABeamer wasn't build for speed.
+Yes, you can but BeamToIX wasn't build for speed.
 It's a software based interpolator designed to be powerful, highly configurable and to allow to save images to the disk.